kendawson-online/aserve/README.md

-# aserve — temporary Apache binder
+# aserve — "Apache serve" - a temporary Apache binder

-aserve is a small helper script that temporarily bind-mounts a local folder into Apache's document root (/var/www/html), adds minimal ACLs so Apache's www-data user can read/traverse the files, reloads Apache, and cleans everything up when you stop it.
-It's intended as a quick way to "point and serve" a folder for a few minutes (similar to Uniform Server's quick-serve behavior) without editing vhosts.
+aserve is a small helper (bash shell script) that temporarily bind-mounts a local folder into Apache's document root (/var/www/html), adds minimal ACLs so Apache's www-data user can read/traverse the files, reloads Apache, and cleans everything up when you stop it.
+It's intended as a quick way to "point and serve" a folder for a few seconds without editing vhosts.

 This repository contains:
-- `aserve` (the script) — the script you run (you may have named it `aserve.sh` locally).
+- `aserve.sh` — the script you run on your Debian Linux machine
+- README.md - this file

 Prerequisites
-- Debian-based system (tested on LMDE/Cinnamon, should work on Debian/Ubuntu derivatives).
+- Debian-based system (tested on LMDE 6 (faye), but should work on Debian/Ubuntu derivatives).
 - Apache2 installed and configured to serve `/var/www/html`.
 - `acl` package recommended (for setfacl): `sudo apt install acl`
 - `mount` and `setfacl` require root. `aserve` must be run with `sudo` for normal operation.